 Consider Size and Dimension for 6 Persons

-If you are looking for an inflatable hot tub that can accommodate 6 persons, then one of the first things you must consider is the size and dimension.
-Keep in mind that any 4-person tub would normally have a dimension of 71 x 71 x 28 inches.
+If you are looking for an inflatable spa for your home that can accommodate 6 persons, then one of the first things you must consider is the size and dimension of the product, because others on this list might be way too small.

 This means you will need to subtract the inner measurements from the outer dimensions to get the total area of the space that you can use in the spa.

-Most 2 to 4 person inflatable hot tubs would normally have a total water capacity of 250 to 270 gallons.
+Most two to four people portable hot tubs would normally have a total capacity of 250 to 270 gallons.